 So, did you ever hear or read about Moplah massacre?
 Or The Great Calcutta Killings?
 Direct Action Day?
 How many died?
 And why?

 The wild guess is perhaps you have not heard about these.
 Why?

 Maybe there are some wise people who do not want you to discuss things that are past just to ensure that such history does not cause any discomfort to you.

 But Jallianwalla too was a massacre.
 Why is it mandatory for a child to know about it in history textbooks?
 And see the pictures of Britishers firing on innocent Indians?

 Why should children not see pictures of methods adopted for killing Guru Govind Singh’s martyred children?
 Those were medieval, no?
 Heart rending, no?

 Who are the people who want to show us how Jesus Christ was tortured on a crucifix but not how the martyred sons of Guru Govind Singh were treated in their last moments?

 Mopla too was a massacre and a genocide.
 But, why should we not learn about it in schools or colleges?

 Who decides what part of our history should be open for us and which part should be hidden, or even worse, erased from our collective memory?

-The powers that keep some part of your own history open to us and another part of history closed, hazed, hidden or erased, must be very powerful and forward-thinking.
+The powers that keep some part of our own history open to us and another part of our history closed, hazed, hidden or erased, must be very powerful and forward-thinking.